Israel Movement for Reform and Progressive Judaism: History

-The Movement participates in various initiatives for social justice, such as Rabbis for Human Rights, and it is affiliated with the World Union for Progressive Judaism.
-In 2012, The Israel Movement for Progressive Judaism officially changed its name to the "Israel Movement for Reform and Progressive Judaism".
-Reuven Marko serves as the Chairman of the IMPJ, and Rabbi Gilad Kariv serves as the Executive Director.
+The IMPJ participates in various initiatives for social justice, such as Rabbis for Human Rights, and it is affiliated with the World Union for Progressive Judaism.
+In 2012, The Israel Movement for Progressive Judaism officially changed its name to the Israel Movement for Reform and Progressive Judaism.
+Reuven Marko serves as the chairman of the IMPJ, and Gilad Kariv serves as the executive director.

+Discrimination

-In June and July 2015 the Reform movement in Israel came under attack by the new minister of religious affairs, David Azulai.
-The context was the Women of the Wall, an Israeli group fighting for the right of Jewish women to pray at the Kotel in a fashion incompatible with conservative Western Wall religious norms.
-In a meeting with MK Ayelet Shaked about that group, Azulai referred to them as "provocateurs" and claimed that Reform Judaism is “a disaster for the nation of Israel.”
-Azulai's comments were condemned by Rabbi Gilad Kariv, executive director of the Reform movement in Israel, who noted, “If Minister Azoulay cannot function as minister for all the citizens of Israel, then he should resign.”
+In June and July 2015, the Reform movement in Israel came under attack by the new minister of religious affairs, David Azulai.
+The context was the Women of the Wall, an Israeli group fighting for the right of Jewish women to pray at the Kotel (Western Wall) in a fashion incompatible with Orthodox religious norms.
+In a meeting with MK Ayelet Shaked about that group, Azulai referred to them as "provocateurs" and claimed that Reform Judaism is "a disaster for the nation of Israel".
+Azulai's comments were condemned by Kariv, who noted, "If Minister Azoulay cannot function as minister for all the citizens of Israel, then he should resign."